A-kly/School-Vault/PSYCH 258/Topic 7 - Long-Term Memory.md

 ![testing effect](PSYCH%20258/Attachments/p258s07-10.png)

-- conclusion: ------- (via retrieval practice) improves long-term retention
+- conclusion: ==testing== (via retrieval practice) improves long-term retention

 How does the testing effect work?

 - additional (focused) presentation of material
-- --------- itself is a memory modifier, with increasing retrieval demand/effort enhancing later retention
+- ==retrieval== itself is a memory modifier, with increasing retrieval demand/effort enhancing later retention
-- processes applied during an initial test are also used during the final test, resulting in positive transfer (i.e., a -------- effect)
+- processes applied during an initial test are also used during the final test, resulting in positive transfer (i.e., a ==practice== effect)

 ---